Say Goodbye for Now

 But it is equally about resilience,recovery, friendship, love, sacrifice, and healing .

-Almost like a surgeon, the author skilfully uses words to dissect and repair intense human interactions and emotions.
+Almost like a surgeon, the author skillfully uses words to dissect and repair intense human interactions and emotions.

 The book intrigued me even more when I learned the author, Catherine Ryan Hyde, has written over 30 books, including Pay It Forward (1999) named a Best Book for Young Adults by the American Library Association.

-The book became a major motion picture, Pay It Forward, starring Kevin Spacey, Helen Hunt, and Haley Joel Osment.
+The book became a major motion picture, Pay It Forward.

 “The philosophy of Pay It Forward is that through acts of kindness among strangers, we all foster a more caring society.
 In the book, Reuben St. Clair, a social studies teacher in Atascadero, California, challenges his students to “Change the world”.
 That’s something we would all like to do, right?
 What if we could change the world, even in some small way?